Lolita fashion: Terminology

 Another common confusion is between the Lolita fashion style and cosplay.
-Although both spread from Japan, they are different and should be perceived as independent from each other; one is a fashion style while the other is role-play, with clothing and accessory being used to play a character.
-This does not exclude that there may be some overlap between members of both groups.
-This can be seen at anime conventions such as the convention in Götenborg in which cosplay and Japanese fashion is mixed.
+Although both originated in Japan, they are different and should be perceived as independent from each other.
+One is a fashion style while the other is role-play, with clothing and accessory being used to play a character.
+However, there may be some overlap between the groups.
+This can be seen at anime conventions such as the convention in Göteborg in which cosplay and Japanese fashion is mixed.
 For some Lolitas, it is insulting if people label their outfit as a costume.